Inner horizon instability and the unstable cores of regular black holes: Introduction

 \section{Introduction}

-Singularity theorems \cite{Penrose1964,Hawking1967,Hawking:1970} demonstrate that, within the framework of standard general relativity, singular black holes are unavoidably formed as the end state of gravitational collapse.
-Observational tests of black hole spacetimes coming from the detection of gravitational waves emitted by the merger of two black holes \cite{Abbott2016,Abbott2016b,Abbott2017,Abbott2017c,TheLIGOScientific2017} are {so far} in perfect agreement with the predictions of general relativity.
-However, there is still room for alternatives to classical black holes \cite{Carballo-Rubio2018a,Cardoso:2019rvt}, {a consideration that becomes more pertinent given that} it is reasonable to assume that singularities will be tamed once quantum gravity effects are taken into consideration{, which naturally leads to some of these alternatives \cite{Carballo-Rubio2019b,Carballo-Rubio2019a}}.
+Singularity theorems \cite{Hawking1967,Hawking:1970} demonstrate that, within the framework of standard classical general relativity, singular black holes are unavoidably formed as the end-state of gravitational collapse \cite{Penrose1964}.
+Observational tests of black hole spacetimes coming from the detection of gravitational waves emitted by binary black hole mergers \cite{Abbott2016,Abbott2016b,Abbott2017,Abbott2017c,TheLIGOScientific2017} are so far in perfect agreement with the predictions of classical general relativity.
+Nonetheless, there is still room for alternatives to the classical black holes of general relativity \cite{Carballo-Rubio2018a,Cardoso:2019rvt}, a consideration that becomes more pertinent given that it is reasonable to assume that singularities will be tamed once quantum gravity effects are taken into account \cite{Carballo-Rubio2019b,Carballo-Rubio2019a}.

-Among the different classes of black hole mimickers, a very simple approach consists of replacing the singularity with a regular core without {necessarily introducing substantial} long-range modification{s} to the geometry.
-The price to pay for such a conservative approach is the introduction of an inner horizon \cite{Carballo-Rubio2019b,Carballo-Rubio2019a} whose stability is not guaranteed.
-In fact, it is well known that inner horizons in general relativity are generically unstable under small perturbations (see \textit{e.g.} \cite{Poisson1989,Ori:1991zz,Hamilton:2008zz}).
-Such instability has {indeed} been {found} in the context of regular black holes, first for a particular model \cite{Brown2011} and then for a generic regular black hole metric \cite{Carballo-Rubio:2018pmi}.
-While these analyses capture the main physical ingredients, they consider a somewhat idealized scenario consisting of two non-interacting null shells on top of a static background.